sorskod/webserver/README.md

 #### IMPORTANT NOTE
 Library is written for fun and test purposes.
-It's not complete and fully featured.
 Pull requests and improvement ideas are welcome.

 ## TODO:
 - Remove HK2 and make Guice as only DI framework
-- HTTPS support and tests
 - README & Wiki